-- Option number three and this is most likely what is going to happen and there are ramifications on this as well but there is no change.
+- Option number three is most likely what is going to happen and there are ramifications on this as well but there is no change.
 We kinda bounce along at the bottom for the next five or six or seven years.
-Where the 10 year is fluctuating between 1%and 3% so we kinda keep just going up and down and kinda hugging that 2% line.
+Where the 10-year is fluctuating between 1%and 3% so we kinda keep just going up and down and kinda hugging that 2% line.
 If that’s the case, that doesn’t impact us as consumers directly right now.
 This is what the fed says into 2017.

-Fixed Annuity Vs. Bonds
+Fixed Annuity Vs. Bond

 To summarize I would actually opt for a fixed annuity rather than a bond.
 Because I know if interest rates rise, my value cannot go down (full disclosure if you buy individual bonds and hold them until they mature they will not go down either, but read this article for bond risks).